Is It Okay to Perform the Inspection Myself?

 Knowing the length of time for an inspection is important because you usually have to arrange a time with the realtor and the current owner for the inspector to examine the house.
-Since an inspection usually involves looking at pipes, wiring, roofing, and areas that may be hard to reach, it may require a few hours or more to complete.
+Since an inspection usually involves areas that are hard to reach (such as, roof, crawlspace, etc..) it may require a few hours or more.

 Is Anyone Allowed or Required to Attend the Inspection?

 The home inspection is a valuable experience for you as a home buyer and future home owner.
-Here at Third Coast Home Inspection we welcome you to join us for the whole inspection or if possible for at least the last thirty minutes to go over the report with the home inspector.
-You will be able to see firsthand what potential problems exist now or may arise soon.
+Here at Third Coast Home Inspection, we welcome you to join us for the whole inspection or if possible for at least the last thirty minutes to go over the report with the home inspector.
+You will be able to see firsthand what potential problems exist.
 Knowing what looks normal and what a problem looks like will help you later in maintaining your home.